 – Stephen King

-Man, I love that quote.
+I love that quote.
 I think about it sometimes after a rejection letter or just when self-doubt comes-a-knocking.
 I wouldn’t call it uplifting; that doesn’t seem to be King’s style.
-It’s more of a reality check, and it put things in perspective when I’m wallowing in the woes mes.
+It’s more of a reality check, and it put things in perspective when I’m wallowing in self pity.
 It awakens that little voice in my head that says, “Hey, dumbass, you’re getting paid to do that thing you love to do.
 Remember?
 Get your shit together, and get on with it.”
 The Stephen King in my head is all about the tough love.

 Sure, I’ll concede that getting paid is not the only way to recognize talent, but I think it’s a pretty good indicator of baseline talent, maybe even marketable talent.
 So, yeah, I’m with King on this one.
 If someone is willing to pay hard-earned cash for something you wrote, you’ve probably done something right.
 The trick is figuring out what that “right” is and then repeating it and even improving on it.